C-NASIR/AI-Companion/README.md

 # AI Companion

-Session 5 keeps the event-driven backbone from earlier sessions and adds a Knowledge Foundation layer.
-Every backend startup ingests a small corpus under `backend/data/docs`, chunks and embeds it, and stores the embeddings in an in-memory retrieval store.
-The intelligence graph now routes through a dedicated `retrieve` node before responding, answers must cite chunk ids like `[document.md::000]`, verification enforces grounding, and the UI surfaces a Sources panel so you can inspect provenance alongside the streamed response.
+Session 6 keeps the event-driven backbone and knowledge foundation from earlier sessions but now routes every tool interaction through a Model Context Protocol (MCP) boundary with dynamic discovery, centralized permissions, and explicit provenance.
+Every backend startup still ingests the markdown corpus under `backend/data/docs`, yet intelligence now consults the MCP registry during planning, emits `tool.discovered` / `tool.requested` / `tool.denied` events, and the UI surfaces standardized tool metadata (name, scope, and source) together with denial messaging so users understand why a capability was or was not used.

 ## Repository layout